Novalnet-AG/Magento2-Hyva-Checkout-Integration-By-Novalnet/README.md

 * Trusted by businesses across Europe for secure, scalable, and compliant payment processing.

 # About this repository
-This repository provides the Novalnet Hyvä Integration module for Magento 2, enabling Novalnet Payment Gateway methods within the Hyvä Checkout plugin.
+This repository provides the Novalnet Hyvä Checkout Integration for Magento 2, enabling Novalnet Payment Gateway methods within the Hyvä Checkout plugin.

 It requires the following dependencies: